amansingh1373/diskcleaner/README.md

   </pre>
   <p>
     <strong>Description:</strong><br>
-    This command categorizes files in the specified directory into Image, Video, and Other types.
+    This command categorizes files in the specified directory into Image, Video, audios, archives, executables types.
 It also provides the count of files in each category and their respective sizes.
   </p>
 </div>